inductiva/inductiva/docs/how_to/computational_resources.md

 Now, that all the simulations have finished running, we end this tutorial with an extra lesson to help reduce the amount of time machines are left unused:

 > Don't forget to terminate your computational resources with `inductiva resources terminate --all`.

-#### Configuration parameters

-The above computational resources are configured with a few common parameters.
-Let's start by introducing them:

-- `machine_type` defines the type of CPU used for each machine.
-This parameter follows the naming convention set by [Google Cloud](https://cloud.google.com/compute/docs/machine-types).
-Each machine type, e.g. `c2-standard-60`, is composed of a prefix defining the CPU series, a suffix that sets the number of [virtual CPUs (vCPU)](https://cloud.google.com/compute/docs/cpu-platforms) per machine and the middle word refers to the level of RAM per vCPU.
-In the example, `c2` refers to an Intel Xeon Scalable processor of 2nd generation, `standard` means 4 GB of RAM per vCPU and will contain `60` vCPUs.
-Below, we introduce the machine types available via the API.
-- the parameters `num_machines`, `min_machines`, `max_machines` control the number
-of machines available in the computational resource.
-The former is used by the Machine group and the MPI Cluster resources.
-The latter ones set the minimum number of machines that are always available and the maximum number of machines that can be available at any time, respectively.
-- `data_disk_gb` allows the selection of the size of the disk attached to each machine that is reserved for the simulation data in GB.
-- `spot` allows to differ between standard resources or preemptible ones.
-The latter resources are way cheaper but only serve for fault-tolerant workloads since they can be stopped at any time.
-The former are fully dedicated to the user's usage.
-In case of failure of a simulation with a preemptible machine, the simulation is resubmitted to the queue of the computational resource.
-Currently, this is only available for the Machine Group and Elastic Machine Group.